La Emilia

 La Emilia is a small town in the San Nicolás Partido of Buenos Aires Province, Argentina.

+Geography

+La Emilia is located in the northern part of Buenos Aires Province, Argentina, within the San Nicolás municipality.
+It stretches along the banks of the Arroyo del Medio River, which forms the natural boundary between Buenos Aires and Santa Fe provinces.

 Sport

 The town is home to Club Social y Deportivo La Emilia football club; the team play in the Torneo Argentino B (as of 2008) and are an immense source of pride to the community.